natureblocks/core-marketing/blog/symmetric-vs-asymmetric-key-encryption.md

 # What is the difference between Symmetric and Asymmetric-Key Encryption?
+## Have you ever wondered how your data is kept safe when it is transmitted over the internet?
+In this blog post, we explore the fundamental concepts behind symmetric and asymmetric-key encryption, shedding light on the key differences between the two and how they are used to secure online communications.
+### Author Fullname
+#### Dec 12, 2022
+##### cryptocurrency
 ## What is a cryptographic key?

 All [cryptography](https://natureblocks.com/blog/what-is-cryptography) requires a key because **keys create and crack the code of cryptographic communications**.
 A key can be as simple as a random number or as complex as an entire algorithm. ‍